 1. Climatic Impacts

 As the country is sitting just a degree North of the Equator, it’s obviously hot!
 With higher humidity levels, I’d say the expats would feel the variation as soon as they arrive.
 It might sound simple to you, but it’s not a joke!
-Eating or drinking will be an issue because high humidity levels will make it tougher for your body to carry out even simple biological processes; therefore, I’d advise you to be prepared to face these by planning better.
+Dressing for the humidity can be tough – you’ll want to know what to wear in humid weather to avoid overheating.
+Eating or drinking will also be an issue because high humidity levels will make it tougher for your body to carry out even simple biological processes; therefore, I’d advise you to be prepared to face these by planning better.
 Besides humidity, you have to prepare for the fog.
 In some seasons, the fog will be a huge nuisance if you’re not prepared for it.

 Discovering an appropriate place to live while being in Singapore is the next step.
 I’m pretty sure that you’ve already made some arrangements in this regard for spending the first few days here.
 Utilise this time rightly for discovering a good home.
 I’d advise you to learn about the housing options that are available.
 This is critical because the country offers a range of options in housing.
 For singles, rental rooms will be a good option, but for those with families, you could rent whole units like flats or condos.
 Regardless of the housing option you choose, you’ll find all sorts of options for furniture.
 You can get them fully, partially, or unfurnished depending on your preferences.
 Most often, expatriates will go with fully or partially furnished apartments.